Luke Air Force Base

 Luke Air Force Base (IATA: LUF, ICAO: KLUF, FAA LID: LUF) is a United States Air Force base in Maricopa County, Arizona, United States.
 It is located 7 mi west of the central business district of Glendale, and 15 mi west of Phoenix.
+The majority of Luke AFB is in the Glendale city limits.

 Luke AFB is a major training base of the Air Education and Training Command (AETC), training pilots in the F-16 Fighting Falcon.
 On 31 March 2011, the F-35 Lightning II was announced to be replacing the F-16 as the primary training aircraft at Luke, although the date of deployment of the new aircraft to Luke and reorganization plans were not announced.
 On 16 July 2013, the Air Force announced that Luke AFB will house a total of 144 F-35A Lightning IIs.
+The first F-35A Lightning II arrived to the base on March 10, 2014.

 It is a designated superfund site due to a number of soil and groundwater contaminants.

 History

 Frank Luke Jr.

 Luke Air Force Base was named after Second Lieutenant Frank Luke (1897–1918).
 Lt Luke is a posthumous Medal of Honor recipient and the number-two United States flying ace in World War I.

 Born in Phoenix in 1897, the "Arizona Balloon Buster" scored 18 aerial victories during World War I (14 of these German observation balloons) in the skies over France.
 Lieutenant Luke was shot down at Murvaux between Verdun and Stenay, France, on 29 September 1918, after he had destroyed three enemy balloons.
 Surviving the crash of his SPAD S.XIII, Lieutenant Luke drew two pistols and fired on German soldiers, killing several of them before he was killed.

 Luke Field, Oahu, Hawaii Territory (now the Naval Air Station Ford Island), was previously named in his honor.